 Republicans were then shaping their reaction to Obama’s nascent, promised health care reform, and divided on the question of whether to offer an alternative, or to just say no to what many saw as out-of-control government expansion.
 And Romney’s clearest suggestion that his plan could represent a Republican alternative came the next day, in a January 30 speech to the House Republican Conference retreat at the Congressional Institute in Hot Springs, Virginia.
 There, Governor Romney said his plan could be the basis for a Republican proposal for national health reform.
 Romney said the plan could be based on market dynamics, free choice, and personal responsibility, a phrase typically used to refer to individual mandate that was a pillar of Romney’s Massachusetts plan.

 In an speech to the CPAC on February 27, Romney said, “We need to advance a conservative plan – one based on free choice, personal responsibility, and private medicine; one that doesn’t add massive new federal spending.
 I like what I proposed in Massachusetts when I was governor.
 And even though the final bill and its implementation aren’t exactly the way I wanted, the plan is a good model.”
 But Romney added “We may find even better ideas in other states.
 But let’s make certain that conservative principles are front and center.
 A big-government takeover of health care is the next thing liberals are going to try, and it’s the last thing America need.”
-Making the idea if Romney was advocating Romneycare on a national stage ambiguous.
+It made the idea if Romney was advocating Romneycare on a national stage ambiguous.

 In May, Romney wrote an op-ed that appeared in Newsweek in which he outlined his ideas for health care reform, largely based off his Massachusetts plan, including an individual mandate.
 By then, the debate had already begun to harden, and in the op-ed Romney made clear that reforms should be based at the state level.